laninsky/comparing_lists/README.md

 If you don't evaluate all of the quartets, bump up the number of quartets sampled

 Make sure to change the qfile, bootstrap treeFile and tree file to whatever you would rather call them.
 This method is going to output the QFM tree inference method.

+### Version history:
+This script was written for:
+Alexander, A.M., Su, Y.C., Oliveros, C.H., Olson, K.V., Travers, S.L. and Brown, R.M., 2017.
+Genomic data reveals potential for hybridization, introgression, and incomplete lineage sorting to confound phylogenetic relationships in an adaptive radiation of narrow‐mouth frogs.
+Evolution, 71(2), pp.475-488.